Find Affordable College Courses

 Sugar Grove, IL

-Waubonsee Community College came in at #8 in this year’s edition of the Most Popular Allied Health Professions Undergraduate Certificate Schools in Illinois ranking.
-Located in the rural area of Sugar Grove, Waubonsee is a public college with a moderately-sized student population.
+Waubonsee Community College ranked #8 on this year’s Most Popular Allied Health Professions Undergraduate Certificate Schools in Illinois list.
+Located in the rural area of Sugar Grove, Waubonsee is a public school with a medium-sized student population.

 About 73% of the students majoring in allied health at the school are women while 27% are male.